anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

   <img src="https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop/blob/master/screenshots/task_0_2_b.png" width="500">
 </p>

-Alternatively, follow the steps as shown below.
+If you do not have any app to open the notebook yet, follow the steps as shown below.

 <p align="center">
   <img src="https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop/blob/master/screenshots/task_0_2_c.png" width="500">